Blueberry Boba Tea Recipe (Blueberry Milk Bubble Tea)

 Notes

-If you are short on time, you can use the store-bought blueberry syrup as well.
+If you are short on time, you can also use store-bought blueberry syrup.

-I like to use green tea to make this drink but you can use black tea as well.
+I like to use green tea to make this drink, but you can also use black tea.

 Nutrition